Lymphoma in children

 Treatment

 Different types of lymphoma need different treatment.
-Your child’s specialist will work with a team of health professionals (a ‘multidisciplinary team’) to decide on the best option for your child.
+Your child’s specialist will work with a team of health professionals (a ‘multidisciplinary team’ or MDT) to decide on the best option for your child.
 They consider the type of lymphoma your child has and how it is affecting them, as well as other factors such as your child’s age and general health.

 Treatment decisions are made individually for each child.
 Your child’s specialist is the best person to talk to about the exact treatment they recommend for your child.
 However, in general: